 More recently, Huff et al. (2015) compared CVOE task-switching between young adults, healthy older adults, and very mild AD older adults.
 Overall, very mild AD older adults committed more errors and had slower RTs relative to both young adults and healthy older adults, with task performance particularly affected for switch trials compared to non-switch trials in which the task-set does not change.
 Importantly, Huff et al. (2015) compared changes in global and local costs of both errors and RTs as a function of age and AD status.
 First, global switch costs (non-switch trials versus pure trials) for errors increased as a function of both age and AD status.
 This pattern subsequently extended to global costs of RTs, suggesting that requirement to keep two task-sets active placed additional burdens on working memory.
 For local costs (switch trials versus non-switch trials), however, no group differences in errors emerged, but local costs of RTs decreased across groups, suggesting that AD individuals were not as well tuned to the task-set relative to younger adults and healthy older adults.
-Thus, it is evident that working memory plays a critical role in task-switching performance, as individuals with impaired working memory systems have repeatedly been shown to have decreased task-switching performance.
+Thus, it is evident that working memory plays a critical role in task-switching performance, as individuals with impaired working memory systems have consistently been shown to have decreased task-switching performance.

 Predictive vs. Random Task Switching